Understanding and talking about mental health diagnosis in children from 3 to 11 years

 Workshop details

-This NESA accredited professional development will open discussion on high prevalence disorders that children between 3 to 11 years are being diagnosed with and the impact of these disorders on the wellbeing of children.
+This professional development will open discussion on high prevalence disorders that children between 3 to 11 years are being diagnosed with and the impact of these disorders on the wellbeing of children.

 This will include: